Sheltering in Place? A Guide for Spiritual Life

 Sheltering in Place during Covid-19?
 A Guide for Spiritual Life

-Having to stay at home or “shelter in place” is the new reality for many people across the world.
-Time at home presents new opportunities and new challenges.
-For followers of Christ, an unhealthy scenario includes things like wasting time on boring activities, getting into conflict with your spouse and/or children, or falling into discouragement or depression.
+Having to stay at home or “shelter in place” has been a sobering reality for many people across the world.
+These lockdowns presents new opportunities and new challenges.
+For followers of Christ, an unhealthy scenario includes things like falling into discouragement or depression, wasting time on boring activities, or getting into conflict with your spouse and/or children.

 On the other hand, this can be a time of restoration and renewal, and an opportunity– to spend time with family, connect to loved ones through social media, and catch up on neglected projects at home.

-This is also a crucial time to be encouraged and strengthened in God’s Word, prayer, and worship.
-This is indeed a remarkable opportunity for prayer and intercession, but how will we use it?
+This is also a remarkable opportunity for prayer and intercession, but how will we use it?
 Will we sincerely turn to God and pray during this crisis?
 The power of prayer is real, and changes lives.
 With so many people facing crisis, sickness, death, or the loss of loved ones, how could we not pray?

 Below are some areas to consider for prayer.
 A daily, structured time for prayer and reading can keep you from neglecting these opportunities and can keep you from falling into a couch potato format.
 Areas for prayer:

-2. For coronavirus threats to be overcome; for people to follow instructions to stay at home; for guidance and wisdom for those fighting the virus.
+- For coronavirus threats to be overcome; for guidance and wisdom for those fighting the virus; for the pandemic to end.

 "I urge, then, first of all, that petitions, prayers, intercession, and thanksgiving be made for all people— for kings and all those in authority, that we may live peaceful and quiet lives in all godliness and holiness.
 This is good, and pleases God our Savior, who wants all people to be saved and to come to a knowledge of the truth."
 (1 Timothy.
 2.1-4)